What is the difference between a will and a trust?

 Our core philosophy is to take what we are given and help out the community.
 We believe our clients have the same charitable beliefs.
 In order to help them carry these out we like to highlight charities that we have personally worked with and personally support so that our clients can have the same opportunity.
 For a list of the charities click here.

 What makes you different?

 I am a California State Bar Certified Legal Specialist in Estate Planning, Trust & Probate Law.
 Moreover I focus solely on Estate Planning, whereas some attorneys practice several areas of law.
 By focusing only on one area of law I only attend continuing education classes and seminars that cover estate planning.
 In addition, being a certified specialist in estate planning, I am mandated to take additional classes each year that other estate attorneys are not required to take.
-Contrast that to other attorneys who take the same amount of required training but must split their time between different areas of law.
+Contrast that to other attorneys who take a lessor amount of required training but must split their time between different areas of law.